 - The incidence of pemphigoid in the UK is estimated at 4.3 per 100,000 persons per year.
 In other parts of Europe the incidence is 0.7-1.3 per 100,000.

-- It is the most commonly seen autoimmune blistering disease in the West.
+- It is the most commonly seen autoimmune blistering disease.

 - Pemphigoid can affect individuals of any age, but mean age of onset is 80 years.